st4cks1defl0w/replchat/README.md

 `java -jar spachat.jar`

-The app will run on `localhost:3000`.
+The app will run on `localhost:3000`

-A protected nREPL you can connect to and post messages to the chat listen on `localhost:5557`
+A protected nREPL you can connect to and post messages to the chat will be listening on `localhost:5557`